Mental Health Resources for Teens

 Option 3: Talk to a Doctor or Therapist

-Medical professionals like your doctor or a therapist will ask you questions, listen, and discuss your available treatment and support options.
-In Michigan, children who are 14 years and older have the right to get up to four months or twelve weeks of counseling without parental consent.
+Medical professionals, such as your doctor or a therapist, will ask you questions, listen, and discuss your available treatment and support options.
+In Michigan, children 14 years of age and older have the right to receive up to 4 months, or 12 weeks, of counseling without parental consent.

 Websites to find a therapist for teens: